Consultants

 Ipswich Hospital

-I won the national HSJ patient safety award in November 2012 for the team’s pioneering ‘Ipswich Touch Test for feet’ which helps identify patients at high risk and therefore requiring heel protection.
+I won the national HSJ patient safety award in November 2012 for the team’s pioneering ‘Ipswich Touch Test for feet’.
+This test helps identify patients at high risk and needing heel protection.
 It simplifies foot examinations.
-I am Sub-Dean for UEA and Cambridge undergraduates, have trained many research fellows and published more than 100 peer-reviewed articles.

-I have been NHS Diabetes’s national clinical lead on inpatient diabetes care and developed the National Diabetes Inpatient Audit; the world’s first and largest audit on inpatient diabetes care.
-I am also involved in the development of the National Diabetes Food Audit, the NCEPOD on amputations and contribute to NICE guidance.
+I have been NHS Diabetes’s national clinical lead on inpatient diabetes care.
+I developed the National Diabetes Inpatient Audit; the world’s first and largest audit on inpatient diabetes care.

 I am the specialist medical adviser to Diabetes UK and clinical lead for their Diabetes Foot Campaign.
 I am the current President of the Endocrine and Diabetes section of the Royal Medical Society of Medicine.